mahesd/Architecture/README.md

 --------------
 artifact folder contains all the documents delivered part of the pattern work.
 These documents can be of any ppt, winword, excel, text files etc., These artifacts will be stored as a binary file

+# Pattern category list

+## Microservice
+  This category contains the patterns related to microservice